Coffee FAQ

 At SilverStream Coffee Roasters, every batch is roasted in small quantities so your coffee arrives fresh and ready to enjoy.

-Store coffee in a cool, dry place in a sealed container away from heat, moisture, and direct sunlight.
+Store coffee in a cool, dry place in a sealed container (or the bag it comes in) away from heat, moisture, and direct sunlight.
 Avoid storing coffee in the refrigerator.

 For everyday use, it is usually better to keep coffee sealed at room temperature in a cool, dry place.
 Freezing can be useful for longer-term storage if the coffee is sealed well, but repeated temperature changes are not ideal.